jeffhammond/jeffhammond.github.io/README.md

 Specific software packages that these papers have involved are denoted by **Software Name** in front of the citation.

 Note that my contribution to these packages varies from "nearly everything" to "supervised student developer" to "literally nothing".
 In most cases, the relevant version control system will give you all the details, if you're interested.

+I do not update this section anymore.
+See Google Scholar or my CV for a full list of papers.

 ### Matrix and Tensor Computations